You know, some great news out of Indiana that I had not known until today, and I don't know why I didn't pick this up earlier.

 I just gave you very specific details.

-Do I think that Clinton's strategy of of increasing the minimum wage, overtime protections, guaranteeing equal pay, infrastructure investments, do I think that's enough?
+Do I think that Clinton's strategy of increasing the minimum wage, overtime protection, guaranteeing equal pay, infrastructure investments, do I think that's enough?

 I don't think that's enough.

-But I also think we're not sitting down and tactically looking at the deficit, the budget, and sitting down here and saying, what are we how are we gonna gain income other than raising?
+But I also think we are not sitting down and tactically looking at the deficit, the budget, and sitting down here and saying, what are we, how are we going to gain income other than raising?

 I gave you three specific ways that he has repatriated trillions in the country for investment.